Growth Product Management InternUniShackDelivered

 Growth Experiments

-Planned and ran messaging pilots that tested trust-first copy angles — comparing speed messaging versus scam avoidance messaging to identify which framing drove more listing completions and signups.
+Planned and ran messaging pilots testing trust-first copy angles: comparing speed messaging versus scam avoidance messaging to identify which framing drove more listing completions and signups.

 OUTPUT